 The Honours project was part of a larger research collaboration with City of Gold Coast.
 It was supervised by Kerrie Wilson and Luke Shoo.

-I am an honours student currently focusing on conservation in the context of fire management.
-I began my Bachelor of Science in 2011 with a passion for animals and nature.
-Through various volunteering opportunities and field trips presented to me though UQ, I quickly fell in love with the amazing landscapes I was exposed to and was drawn to ecology and conservation subjects.
-After graduating I travelled for two years through various countries, with most of my time spent in Central America and Europe.
-I was lucky enough to be a part of various volunteering opportunities, the most notable being my time spent at the Iracambi Research Center in Brazil.
-My duties there included tree planting for restoration, soil sampling, water sampling, setting up camera traps, general reserve maintenance such as trail clearing and step building.
-Here The ex-agricultural land turned research centre/conservation reserve is surrounded by agricultural land and so I was able to see first-hand the conflicts that exist between conservation and local landowners.
-Here sparked my interest in research achieving conservation targets within a sometimes difficult social framework.
+Brooke began her Bachelor of Science in 2011 with a passion for animals and nature.
+Through various volunteering opportunities and field trips presented though UQ, she quickly fell in love with the amazing landscapes she was exposed to and was drawn to ecology and conservation subjects.
+After graduating Brooke travelled for two years through various countries, with most of her time spent in Central America and Europe.
+She was a part of various volunteering opportunities, the most notable being her time spent at the Iracambi Research Center in Brazil.
+Her duties included tree planting for restoration, soil sampling, water sampling, setting up camera traps, general reserve maintenance such as trail clearing and step building.
+The ex-agricultural land turned into research centre/conservation reserve was surrounded by agricultural land and so Brooke was able to see first-hand the conflicts that exist between conservation and local landowners.
+There sparked her interest in research achieving conservation targets within a sometimes difficult social framework.

-Williams, B. A., Shoo, L. P., Wilson, K. A. and Beyer, H. L. (in Press), Optimizing the spatial planning of prescribed burns to achieve multiple objectives in a fire-dependent ecosystem.
+Williams, B. A., Shoo, L. P., Wilson, K. A. and Beyer, H. L. (2017), Optimizing the spatial planning of prescribed burns to achieve multiple objectives in a fire-dependent ecosystem.
 Journal of Applied Ecology.
 Accepted Author Manuscript. doi:10.1111/1365-2664.12920

 Williams, B. A., Shoo, L. P., Wilson, K. A. and Beyer, H. L. (2017) Fire management for asset protection and the environment.
 Research Brief.
 ARC Centre of Excellence for Environmental Decisions